 Application Process: HAND’s Summer Internship Grant Program is opened each year to nonprofit and government members.
 Applicants are required to submit an online application that includes a detailed description of the internship position.
 After the applications are evaluated, selected organizations will be notified of their award.
 Grants will be dispersed to organizations upon completion of the internship and submission of the internship evaluation form.
 Organizations who are awarded the grant are required to pay the student $2,000, half of which will be funded through the grant.
-The deadline to submit applications for Summer 2018 internships is Close of Business on Friday, March 30, 2018.

 Hear what HAND’s Summer Intern Program Alumni have to say about their experiences: